chococookies/Pikachu/README.md

 Pikachu
 =======

-Pikachu automated grader (University of Texas-CS)
+Pikachu automated grader (for University of Texas-CS, Downing assignments)